KIlian42/Cheatsheet/Readme.md

 ```
 ##### Join path file (relative pathes)

 File opening works different than imports, since the relative file reading path starts only from the working direction of the project .venv folder.
 Also, do not add "/" at the beginning of the relative path, otherwise the path will not get resolved.
-A better way to open files is by:
+A better way to open files is by (also here do not use "/" to join the second path):

 ```
 import os
 current_path = os.getcwd() # or os.path.dirname(os.path.abspath(__file__))
 file_name = „src/folderX/file.txt“
 full_file_path = os.path.join(current_path, file_name)
+full_file_path = os.path.join(os.getcwd(), file_name)
 ```

 ##### Working direction